Sell Your Business

 Things you can’t do solo

-• Working on your own, you’d have to wade through dozens of tire-kickers before finding a buyer you can take seriously.
+Working independently, you’d have to wade through dozens of tire-kickers before finding a buyer you can take seriously.
 We screen all your potential buyers to determine their financial qualifications and their work background.
 We only bring you buyers who are genuinely interested in your business and financially capable of buying it.

-• One of the biggest frustrations for the solo seller is that most people who call about one business end up buying another one entirely.
+One of the biggest frustrations for the solo seller is that most people who call about one business buy another.
 This happens because they learn more about your business and decide that this other one will have fewer complications or a better return.
-There’s little rhyme or reason to it, since each buyer considers different aspects of the business to be ‘too difficult.’
+There’s little rhyme or reason to it since each buyer considers different aspects of the business to be ‘too difficult.’

-• Working alone, your business simply gets rejected as the buyer looks for more appealing prospects – working with us, your business becomes the more appealing prospect to a buyer who has decided another business isn’t quite to his taste.
+Working alone, your business may be rejected as the buyer looks for more appealing prospects.
+However, working with us, your business will become the more appealing prospect to a buyer who has decided another business isn’t quite to his taste.

-• We sell and list so many businesses in Northern California that we’re able to match up the right buyer with the right type of business quickly and efficiently.
-We have a proprietary database of pre-screened, qualified buyers so you never have to deal with a prospect who isn’t really serious about or capable of buying your business.
+We sell and list so many businesses throughout California that we can match the right buyer with the right type of business quickly and efficiently.
+We have a proprietary database of pre-screened, qualified buyers, so you never have to deal with a prospect who isn’t serious about or capable of buying your business.

-• We are also able to market and advertise your business more efficiently with our established network – some professional journals have as much as a 2-month lead time just to place an ad!
+With our established network, we can also market and advertise your business more efficiently—some professional journals require as much as a two-month lead time to place an ad!

-• If you are a business owner located in California with a business that generates at least $2 million in gross revenue and is ready to sell within 6 to 12 months, click on the send free inquiry button.
+If you are a business owner and the location of your business is in California, generates at least $2 million in gross revenue annually, and is ready to sell within 6 to 12 months, click on the send free inquiry button.

 YOU’RE READY TO SELL YOUR BUSINESS, BUT YOU’RE NOT QUITE SURE WHERE TO BEGIN.THIS GUIDE IS DESIGNED TO HELP YOU WITH THAT.